ria8651/voxel-tracing-playground/DATASTRUCTURES.md

 ## Framebuffers

-0. Colour in xyz
+0. Colour in rgb and depth in a
-1. Normals in xyz
-2. Depth in xy and shadow map in zw
+1. Normals in rgb and shadow map in a